msi1995/React-Weather/README.md

 # React-Based Weather Site
-Responsive react site using data from OpenWeatherMap.
+React site using data from OpenWeatherMap.
 Responsive CSS, horizontal scrolling using third party libraries, loading animations.

 User can search for a city/zip code, city + state, and even city + state + country.
 Works for cities outside of the US.
 Centers map on searched city.